All Episodes

 Continuing on, there's been discussions about other witnesses.

-She's referred to track 100.
+She's referring to track 100.

-That is Melly's uh manager.
+That is Melly's manager.

-And then she asks, is someone threatening you?
+And then she asks, Is someone threatening you?

-To which he replies, no ma.
+To which he replies, No, Ma.

-Where she is identifying that is the phone that is being used by her son, and that is on the subscriber list.
+So on the last one that showed November 3rd, 2018, love you too, Ma, Ma, and yes, son on that, where she is identifying that is the phone that is being used by her son, and that is on the subscriber list.

 However, that's not the only thing.

-Sends a photo of his driver's license to someone to be able to authenticate.
+In addition, the defendant also, in other conversations at or about the time of the homicide, sends a photo of his driver's license to someone to be able to authenticate.

-Ah shit, bruh.
+Oh, shit, bruh.

-Oh shit!
+Oh, shit!

-Oh shit and show specific items in terms of going through and setting up a rental.
+And show specific items in terms of going through and setting up a rental.

-What's the date of that counsel?
+What's the date of that, Counsel?

-That one is September 28th of 2018.
+That one is September 28th, 2018.

 That shows that the defendant has previously been to the studio and knows that.

-There's pictures of credit cards, front and back, with the defendant's name on them.
+And some of the other pictures and items that Your Honor has in front of you, there's pictures of credit cards, front and back, with the defendant's name on them.

 There are multiple in things that show that this phone was being used by the defendant, Jamel Demons.

-There is no evidence before your honor that it was being used at the time of the crime anymore.
+There is no evidence before Your Honor that it was being used at the time of the crime anymore.

 Bam.